 Any person involved within the construction industry that assumes no progress is required within temporary masonry support is not knowledgeable enough to be involved in such a task let alone comment or give advice.
 I am also astounded that the HSE staff do not understand the dangerous relationship between the variable safe working load of different sized Acrow props and the further decreasing working load of different distances from wall to prop when eccentrically propping with tongued attachments.

 When fitted with a tongued prop attachment an Acrow props safe working load decreases by at least 90%, from 3,400kg down to an assumed maximum of 340kg and can even reduce down to 0kg of which depends on the size & the working height of the Acrow prop, how plumb, how tightly fitted and how far the Acrow prop is positioned from the centre of the wall.

 Eccentricity & S.W.L of Acrow

-Evidence below; taken from my previous research to explain why the team of individuals at the HSE do not understand the dangers of overextending an Acrow prop and hiding the risks so the end user cannot identify.
+Evidence below; taken from my previous research to explain why the team of individuals at the HSE do not understand the dangers of overextending an Acrow prop in height and the further measurements of increased eccentricity they allowed and then hide the risks, so the end user cannot identify.

 No 4 OF OLD INSTRUCTIONS (including in-correct grammar)